Funding energy improvements in community buildings

 Making energy efficiency improvements to your community building will reduce its carbon emissions and energy costs.

 Some improvements may be low or zero cost, but for larger and more costly improvements you’ll need a budget.
-This page covers building-specific funding options for community buildings.
-It covers:
+This page covers funding options for specific community buildings:

 You can find out more about other options for funding a community energy project here.